Initial Teacher Training

 Aquila Initial Teacher Training (ITT) Offer

-Aquila, The Diocese of Canterbury Academies Trust, is offering 20 training places for trainees keen to become outstanding primary teachers who can inspire and motivate children with a joy of learning.
+Aquila, The Diocese of Canterbury Academies Trust, is offering training places for trainees keen to become outstanding primary teachers who can inspire and motivate children with a joy of learning.
 We will offer bespoke training in a lead school which is graded Good or Outstanding, supported by a mentor within the school and an experienced university tutor.
-You will build relationships with staff and pupils from day 1, gradually building your teaching commitment until you are ready to lead the class for the majority of the week, giving you excellent preparation for your first year as a newly qualified teacher.
+You will build relationships with staff and pupils from day 1, gradually building your teaching commitment until you are ready to lead the class for the majority of the week, giving you excellent preparation for your nest step as an early career teacher.

 The training is a mix of practical experience in school, including observations of and by key staff and supported academic study.
 You will be able to select the level of qualification which is accredited by Canterbury Christ Church University.
 Every successful trainee will be awarded Qualified Teacher Status but you might also opt to complete more academy study and achieve a Post Graduate Certificate in Education or Masters level credits.

 We are working with CCCU to devise effective training because we recognise within our Trust, and in education in general, an issue with appointing sufficient high quality newly qualified teachers.
-As a group of Church schools, we want to train excellent practitioners with a clear understanding of what is distinctive and different about working in a church school in a multi-faith environment.
+As a MAT, we want to train excellent practitioners for all our schools and provide a clear understanding of what is distinctive and different about working in a church school in a multi-faith environment.
 We want to retain the best trainees from each cohort and offer a clear pathway of training and support from the first steps into the classroom through to executive leadership.

 Within the training, you will specialise in early years, key stage 1 or key stage 2 and pick a curriculum subject which particularly interests you to study in more depth.
 However, all trainees will have the opportunity to observe and teach in a contrasting key stage so you have a good understanding of the learning before and /or after your chosen year group.
 You will also teach every subject in the primary curriculum.
 Subject specialist training days are available at CCCU to develop your interests or to develop areas of weakness.